smasonuk/falken-core/README.md

 ## Configuration

-`WorkspaceDir` and `LLM` are required. `StateDir` is optional; when omitted Falken uses the canonical state location for the workspace.
-Custom tools are supplied with `ToolProviders`; Wasm tools are supplied by `falken-extra/wasmtools`, not by core path discovery.
+`WorkspaceDir` and `LLM` are required for `New`/`Session`. `StateDir` is optional; when omitted Falken uses the canonical state location for the workspace.
+Custom tools are supplied with `ToolProviders`; typed Go tools can be created with `falken.Func`, and fixed tool sets can be wrapped with `StaticToolProvider`.
+Wasm tools are supplied by `falken-extra/wasmtools`, not by core path discovery.

+`BuiltinTools` can expose all built-ins, no built-ins, or a selected subset.
+`NewAgent` uses this mechanism internally: tool-only agents expose no built-ins, `ReadDirectory` exposes the read-only file built-ins, and `SimplePermissions.AllowWriteFiles` / `AllowShell` opt into mutation and command tools.

 `ExecutionDetails` optionally customizes the command runtime.
 Empty execution config uses sandbox mode, image `falken-core-runtime:latest`, runtime binary `docker`, workspace mount `/workspace`, and shell `/bin/sh`.
 `ExecutionDetails.Mode` defaults to `sandbox`; sandbox mode requires a `Runtime` provider. `local` mode is available for development/testing and runs commands on the host.